rule

 Text 20

-This spirit of condensed knowledge in its three conditions [of wakefulness, sleep and unconscious sleep], is my dear, manifesting through the modes as the causing [of rajas], the caused [of tamas] and the causer [of sattva, compare 11.22: 30], the fourth factor that being separate is the single truth to each of them.
+My dearest, this spirit of condensed knowledge in its three conditions [of wakefulness, sleep and unconscious sleep], constitutes, manifesting itself in the form of the modes as the causing [of rajas], the caused [of tamas] and the causer [of sattva, compare 11.22: 30], the fourth factor [the 'gold'] which as an independent variable stands for the single truth of each of them.
+(Vedabase)

 Text 21

-That which wasn't there before nor is there afterwards, isn't there in between but as a designation; whatever that is created and is made known by something else, is actually only that something else; that is how I think about it.
+That what was absent before, is absent afterwards, and isn't there [independently] in between, is but a designation; whatever that was created and is known by something else, is actually only that something else; that is how I see it.
+(Vedabase)

 Text 22

-The spiritual reality of God as established in its own light manifests the Absolute Truth as the variety of the senses, their objects, the mind and the transformations and for that reason does does this creation, that of the mode of rajas is subject to modification, shine forth, though it is not really there [see also siddhânta].
+The spiritual reality of God as established in its own light manifests the Absolute Truth as the variety of the senses, their objects, the mind and the transformations.
+For that reason is this creation, that because of the mode of rajas is subject to modification, self-luminous, even though it is not really there [see also siddhânta].
+(Vedabase)

 Text 23

-This way by discriminating logic clear about the Absolute of the Spiritual Truth should one, expert by refuting what's beside the point, cut down the doubt regarding the self and satisfied in one's own spiritual happiness desist from all lusty [unregulated] matters [see B.G.
+When one this way by discriminating logic has achieved clarity about the Absolute of the Spiritual Truth, one must expertly speak against and cut with the doubt regarding the Self and satisfied in one's own spiritual happiness desist from all lusty [unregulated] matters [see B.G.
 3: 34].
+(Vedabase)

 Text 24

-The body made of earth is not the true self, nor are senses, their gods or the life air; the external air, the water, the fire or the mind just after the food; nor are the intelligence, the material consciousness, the I that thinks itself the doer, the ether, the earth, material things or the original state of balance.
+The body made of earth is not the true self, nor are the senses, their gods or the life air, the external air, water, fire or a mind only interested in food; nor are the intelligence, material consciousness, the I that thinks itself the doer, the ether, the earth, material things or the restraint.
+(Vedabase)

 Text 25